techidaily/site-win11-tips/source/_posts/addressing-common-nvidia-geforce-error-x0001-on-w10w11.md

  Corrupted GeForce Experience files are another potential cause for error 0x0001\.
 As such, reinstalling GeForce Experience will give the app a fresh slate to work with, and may help you fix this annoying error message.
 Here is how you can reinstall GeForce Experience on a Windows 11/10 PC:

-1. Open the Control Panel’s uninstaller applet using a method covered in[how to open Program and Features](https://www.makeuseof.com/windows-open-programs-and-features-tool/#:~:text=Prompt%20can%20help%3A-,Press%20Win%20%2B%20R%20to%20open%20the%20Run%20command%20dialog%20box,the%20Programs%20and%20Features%20window.) .
+1. Open the Control Panel’s uninstaller applet using a method covered in [how to open Program and Features](https://www.makeuseof.com/windows-open-programs-and-features-tool/#:~:text=Prompt%20can%20help%3A-,Press%20Win%20%2B%20R%20to%20open%20the%20Run%20command%20dialog%20box,the%20Programs%20and%20Features%20window.) .
 2. Select GeForce Experience in Programs and Features.
 3. Click the**Uninstall/Change** option.
 ![The Uninstall/Change option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/uninstall-change-button.jpg)
 4. Select**Uninstall** in the confirmation dialog to remove GeForce Experience.
-5. Bring up the[GeForce Experience](https://www.nvidia.com/en-gb/geforce/geforce-experience/) download page.
+5. Bring up the [GeForce Experience](https://www.nvidia.com/en-gb/geforce/geforce-experience/) download page.
 6. Click GeForce Experience’s**Download Now** button.
 7. Bring up your browser’s tab that shows downloaded files, and double-click the**GeForce\_Experience** setup file there.**Ctrl** +**J** is the hotkey for opening the Downloads tab in Chrome, Opera, Firefox, and Edge.
 ![The Downloads tab in Google Chrome](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/the-downloads-tab-in-chrome.jpg)